AI-team-UoA/GreekQA-platform/README.md

-### Launch the test runner in the interactive watch mode.
+### Launch the test runner in the interactive watch mode:
 `npm test`\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### Build the app for production to the `build` folder.
+### Build the app for production to the `build` folder:
 `npm run build`\
 It correctly bundles React in production mode and optimizes the build for the best performance.\
 The build is minified and the filenames include the hashes. \
-Your app is ready to be deployed!
+The app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## License
+This project is available under [the MIT License](https://github.com/ssiatras/crowdsourcing-platform/blob/main/LICENSE).